SymanziJ/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  line 73.
+The anonymous function's console.log accesses 'name' which is a parameter of the parent function personalDice()
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The functions and their scopes remain the same.
+The outcome however is usually different because of the newRoll random number method.
 c.
 What is the lexical scope of `newRoll`?
+  'newRoll''s scope is limited to the function block that it is a part of.

 ### Task 3 - Stretch Goals